Justin broke his leg bone in three places playing soccer. Here's what he learned during his recovery.

 Breaking one's leg or ankle (let's just say leg from now on, for simplicity's sake) isn't generally something that is expected.
 It is usually a sudden, unpredicted event that leaves one at a loss in terms of mobility, freedom, and possibly even in terms of work.

-For me, I broke—quite suddenly and unexpectedly—three bones in my lower leg (see my scan, above).
-Which three bones I am not sure, but I required ten screws, a plate, and 3-4 months of rest/rehabilitation to bring me back to my normal state.
+For me, I broke—quite suddenly and unexpectedly—three bones in my lower leg (see my scan above).
+Which three bones, I am not sure, but I required 10 screws, a plate, and 3–4 months of rest/rehabilitation to bring me back to my normal state.

 For many, a broken bone is the result of a sports injury, and my break was no exception.
 I was playing soccer with my brother and landed funny on my ankle.
 I heard a snap, and that was that.

 Now, I am not going to go on and on about my story.
-However, I thought it would be useful to discuss the background of my injury because it is through my experience that I can try to help others who might be going through the same ting.
-What follows are my tips and advice on how you can live as best as you can during this time of your life.
+However, I thought it would be useful to discuss the background of my injury because it is through my experience that I can try to help others who might be going through the same thing.
+Below are my tips and advice on how you can live as best as you can during this time of your life.

 Tip 1: Stay Active (Physically)

-One thing that really helped me post-surgery, and in the following weeks, is this tiny product called Grip Master (a link is posted below).
-The Grip Master was particularly helpful for me right after surgery when I found myself in a lot of pain; it gave me something to help take my mind off of the pain by directing my energy and concentration somewhere else (I squeezed the daylights out of the thing).
-The Grip Master also helped in the following weeks when i was not in much pain, but still subjected to rest and minimal movement.
+One thing that really helped me post-surgery and in the following weeks is this tiny product called the Gripmaster.
+The Gripmaster was particularly helpful for me right after surgery when I found myself in a lot of pain; it gave me something to help take my mind off of the pain by directing my energy and concentration somewhere else (I squeezed the daylights out of the thing).
+The Gripmaster also helped in the following weeks when I was not in much pain but still subjected to rest and minimal movement.
 It gave me a way to build muscle in my hands and forearms without endangering my leg.
-It may sound silly that such a small thing can help, but, indeed, it lifts the spirits because you feel constructive, you feel like you are actually making some progress in an area.
+It may sound silly that such a small thing can help, but, indeed, it lifts the spirits because you feel constructive; you feel like you are actually making some progress in an area.

 Crutch walking (assuming you can use crutches) is another good way to stay physically active.
-Most likely you will be told by your doctor to get up once every hour or two and walk around so that blood clots won't form.
-At first, this is quite a chore, because 1) crutch-walking is tiring, and 2) the last thing you will probably want to do post-surgery or post-a bad break is get up and walk around, but you should do it, if you can.
-As time goes by you will heal, and as you do I recommend getting up to walk around more and more.
+Most likely, you will be told by your doctor to get up once every hour or two and walk around so that blood clots won't form.
+At first, this is quite a chore because one, crutch-walking is tiring, and two, the last thing you will probably want to do post-surgery or post-a-bad-break is get up and walk around, but you should do it if you can.
+As time goes by, you will heal, and as you do, I recommend getting up to walk around more and more.
 It will get you out of the chair or bed and moving your body, changing your scenery a bit.

 Lift Weights (or Books)

 The last bit of advice I can give in regards to the physical aspect of activity is to lift some weights (or anything for that matter) if you can.
-This was helpful for me because, once again, it gave me the sense, like with my use of the Grip Master, that I was making progress.
-I wouldn't recommend doing anything too drastic, just do many repetitions using a light to medium weighted object.
-For me, I did curls with my 1,200 page biography on Winston Churchill, and it worked great!
+This was helpful for me because, once again, it gave me the sense, like with my use of the Gripmaster, that I was making progress.
+I wouldn't recommend doing anything too drastic; just do many repetitions using a light to medium weight object.
+For me, I did curls with my 1,200-page biography on Winston Churchill, and it worked great!

 So, in summary, the above-mentioned tips for physical activity are just a few ideas.
-The best thing to do though is to be creative and resourceful.
-Think of new ways to stay active, talk to other people who have been in the same situation.
-This part of your life doesn't have to be a period of inactivity and depression, it can be great!
+The best thing to do, though, is to be creative and resourceful.
+Think of new ways to stay active, and talk to other people who have been in the same situation.
+This part of your life doesn't have to be a period of inactivity and depression.
+It can be great!